Sujit-O/pykg2vec/README.md

 * [KG2E](http://www.nlpr.ia.ac.cn/cip/~liukang/liukangPageFile/Learning%20to%20Represent%20Knowledge%20Graphs%20with%20Gaussian%20Embedding.pdf): Instead of assumming entities and relations as determinstic points in the embedding vector spaces, KG2E models both entities and relations (h, r and t) using random variables derived from multivariate Gaussian distribution.
 KG2E then evaluates a fact using translational relation by evaluating the distance between two distributions, r and t-h.
 KG2E provides two distance measures (KL-divergence and estimated likelihood).
 [Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/KG2E.py)

-* [RotatE] (https://openreview.net/pdf?id=HkgEQnRqYQ): RotatE models the entities and the relations in the complex vector space.
+* [RotatE](https://openreview.net/pdf?id=HkgEQnRqYQ): RotatE models the entities and the relations in the complex vector space.
 The translational relation in RotatE is defined as the element-wise 2D rotation in which the head entity h will be rotated to the tail entity t by multiplying the unit-length relation r in complex number form.
 [Check the Code!](https://github.com/Sujit-O/pykg2vec/blob/master/pykg2vec/core/RotatE.py)

 ####  Semantic Matching Models
 Semantic matching models are latent feature models which represents triples by using a pairwise interactions of latent features.